Class SimpleEventHandlingComponent

 • create

-public static SimpleEventHandlingComponent create(@Nonnull String name)
+public static SimpleEventHandlingComponent create(String name)

 Instantiates a simple EventHandlingComponent that is able to handle events and delegate them to subcomponents.